-The overall goal of the Sensorimotor Neuroscience Lab is to understand how the nervous system integrates and uses visual input to control and to adapt walking in healthy as well as neurologically and visually impaired adults.
-Essentially, we try and understand how the brain uses what it sees.
+The overall goal of the Sensorimotor Neuroscience Lab is to determine how the brain acquires, deals with changes in the quality of, and uses visual information to control and adapt walking (and movement in general).
+Essentially, we try to understand how the brain uses what it sees to move.

 The following describes our three primary research themes:

 How People Make Decisions About Where to Look and Where to Walk

 Consider walking through a crowded sidewalk or shopping mall, or hiking through the cluttered terrain of a forest.
 Visual information about the world helps people make good decisions as to where to move in these situations.
 The brain shifts gaze to points of interest to acquire this visual information.
 And it must incorporate what it sees with its expectations and current goals.
 Our research in this area poses two questions: (1) What factors influence the decision of where, when, and for how long to allocate gaze for guiding movement?
 (2) What are the visual perceptual and cognitive factors that influence collision avoidance behaviour?

 - da Eira Silva V, Marigold DS.
 Fork in the road: how self-confidence about terrain influences gaze behaviour and path choice. https://www.biorxiv.org/content/10.1101/2023.06.29.547105v2.